romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

 ### xmlAgg, selectXmlAgg

-No one use XML nowadays, this method is here for collection.
+No one uses XML nowadays, this method is here for collection.

-Argument is a column of XML type, returns a `string` or `null`.
+The argument is a column of XML type, that returns a `string` or `null`.

 ```ts
 // xml is of type string | null
 const xml = await LegacyTable.xmlAgg('xmlColumn', aggregateOptions)
 ```

-`selectXmlAgg` supports the same parameters as `xmlAgg`, use with `group`.
+`selectXmlAgg` supports the same parameters as `xmlAgg`, used with `group`.

 ```ts
 // record contains both id and xmlData